pymoc/pymoc/docs/installation.rst

   $ docker exec -it pymoc bash

-And proceed with the instructions for installing and running the model outlined in `The Hard(er) Way`, following the dependency and system configuration steps.
+And proceed with the instructions for installing and running the model outlined in `The Recommended Way`, following the dependency and system configuration steps.

 .. _numpy:  http://www.numpy.org/
 .. _scipy:  http://www.scipy.org/